Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 ## Scenario

 <!-- Describe the usage scenario for this template.
 Describe the challenges this recipes aims to address. -->
-This scenario aims to address the challenge of correctly configuring an Azure machine learning workspace within a Microsoft managed VNet including ensuring appropriate connectivity with common services such as Azure Storage Account, Azure Key Vault, Azure Container Registry, Azure DevOps.
+This scenario aims to address the challenge of correctly configuring an Azure machine learning workspace within a Microsoft managed VNet including ensuring appropriate connectivity with common services such as Azure Storage Account, Azure Key Vault, Azure Container Registry.

 ⚠️ WARNING: This code is experimental at this stage and provided solely for evaluation purposes.
 It is NOT intended for production use and may contain bugs, incomplete features, or other issues.
 Use at your own risk, as it may undergo significant changes without notice, and no guarantees or support are provided.
 By using this code, you acknowledge and agree to these conditions.
 Consult the documentation or contact the maintainer if you have questions or concerns.

 ### Problem Summary

 <!--Briefly describe the problme that this recipe intends to resolve or make easier. -->
-Azure machine learning workspace is composed of a number of different components: workspace storage account, key vault, machine learning Data Pipelines and Data Flows, SQL Dedicated pools, SQL Serverless pools, Spark pools and other external data sources.
+Azure machine learning workspace is composed of a number of different components: Machine Learning Studio, workspace storage account, key vault, machine learning Data Pipelines, container registry and other external data sources like Azure SQL Server, ADLS Gen2.
 Despite being under a single machine learning umbrella service, each of these sub-components require a slightly different VNet configuration treatment to properly isolate network traffic.
 For example, generally you need at least four Private Endpoints configured for a single workspace each with connecting to a different sub-component.
 Another example, while managed workspace are generally a single tenant service with compute resources spun up within a designated Managed VNet, data scientist vm's, azure dev ops pipelines could be multi-tenanted and therefore require provisioning a Private Endpoint within the bridge vnet in order to connect to the workspace successfully.

-In addition to this, customers will also need to ensure that traffic between the Azure machine learning workspace studio can still privately flow between the workspace components and additional Azure services such as Storage and Key Vault.
+In addition to this, customers will also need to ensure that traffic between the Azure machine learning workspace studio can still privately flow between the workspace components and additional Azure services such as storage external to the managed VNet.
 This is done through the use of Private Endpoints.
-Additionally, one has to keep in mind the secure integration with Azure DevOps pipelines and Github actions that are enabled through bridge virtual network.
+Another important that one has to keep in mind is the secure integration of Azure Machine Learning with Azure DevOps pipelines and Github actions that are enabled through the bridge virtual network (VNet to access resources in the architecure diagram).

-This recipe aims to provide developers a starting point with IaC + PaC example of an Azure machine learning managed-vnet workspace with all sub-components correctly configured to ensure traffic stays private, while still being able to connect to common additional services such as machine learning studio Azure Storage and Azure Key Vault.
+This recipe aims to provide developers a starting point with an IaC example of an Azure machine learning managed-vnet workspace with all sub-components correctly configured to ensure traffic stays private, while still being able to connect to common additional services such as Azure Storage Account, ADLS Gen2 and Azure Key Vault.

 ### Architecture